RikVN/AMR/README.md

 * This is **only** for pre- and post-processing, **not training and testing!** I recommend [OpenNMT](http://opennmt.net/) as a library for doing the actual experiments.
 All parameter settings can be found in the papers described below.
 * Please see all individual scripts for all parameter options and samples of the input and output.

+## Silver data ##

+The silver data that I used in the experiments for the CLIN paper can be downloaded [here](http://www.let.rug.nl/rikvannoord/AMR/silver_data/).
+The silver data was obtained by parsing all sentences in the [Groningen Meaning Bank](http://gmb.let.rug.nl/) with the parsers [CAMR](https://github.com/c-amr/camr) and [JAMR](https://github.com/jflanigan/jamr).
+The data folder contains seven files: all CAMR and JAMR parses (1.25 million, aligned with each other) and sets of AMRs (20k, 50k, 75k, 100k, 500k) that were used in our experiments (CAMR only).
+For more details please see our [CLIN paper](https://arxiv.org/pdf/1705.09980.pdf).

+Note that since the Groningen Meaning Bank is public domain, you can freely use these silver data sets in your own experiments.
+If you do, please cite our [CLIN paper](https://arxiv.org/pdf/1705.09980.pdf) and the [GMB paper](http://www.lrec-conf.org/proceedings/lrec2012/pdf/534_Paper.pdf).

 ## Papers ##

 Please see the following papers for details.
 For general AMR parsing methods: